About

 With the birth of my children, it became harder to balance my career with my caring responsibilities.
 Learning about the issues faced by so many working mums I was determined to make pictures that show their whole lived experience and campaign for a fairer workplace for everyone.

-Now I create images and exhibitions that champion women, and minorities, focussing on the challenges they face in the workplace.
+Now I create images and exhibitions that champion people who are not always invited to bring their whole self to work.
 Each image is a narrative composition showing the subject both as a professional and how they identify outside work, the tension between these two roles and how they are perceived.
 I photograph people who face many different issues but rise to these challenges with inspiring determination.
-The subject chooses each location, the clothes and props, everything about the picture comes from them, they own their story, I try to capture it.
+The subject chooses each location, the clothes and props, everything about the picture comes from them, they own their story, I capture it.

 My first exhibition MotherWorks was inspired by the working mums I met raising my own boys.
 I was able to take my babies on shoots (until they were big enough to dismantle my lighting rig).
 Many mothers are expected to work like they don’t have kids and parents like they don’t have a job.
 My portraits are a chaotic combination of work-life and parenting all in one image, the reality of the work/life balancing act performed by working mums every day.
 Doing 2 full-time jobs, rarely recognised for the role that is arguably more difficult – caring.